JordanMicahBennett/ROBOTIZE_JA/data/FAILURE-TO-ROBOTIZE-JAMAICA.md

 Who shall countries like Jamaica tax when Jamaican jobs start to be consumed by global-like automation?

-   * [Artificial Intelligence can yield exponential returns.](https://www.forbes.com/sites/joemckendrick/2018/12/19/how-fast-is-artificial-intelligence-growing-look-at-the-key-bellwethers/#2a5dc1d7474a) Could an Ai boosted Jamaican economy be used to provide something like an opt-in citizen's dividend or basic income in light of growing automation?
+   * [Artificial Intelligence can yield exponential returns.](https://www.forbes.com/sites/joemckendrick/2018/12/19/how-fast-is-artificial-intelligence-growing-look-at-the-key-bellwethers/#2a5dc1d7474a) Could an Ai boosted Jamaican economy provide something like an opt-in citizen's dividend or basic income in light of growing automation?

 Albeit, since Jamaica has no Amazon-like place or large Artificial Intelligence aligned corporation, (and thereafter, little to no arguable means of delivering UBI-like programs of the scale that Yang's place of citizenship affords), some reasonble ways of combating these issues are to: